BSidesPDX/bsidespdx.org/events/2018/contests_and_events.md

 <a name="Saturday"></a>
 ### [Saturday: BSidesPDX Afterparty at Ctrl-H PDX Hackerspace](http://pdxhackerspace.org/)

 Mingle and relax after two busy days!
 After closing down and packing up at the convention center, we'll be enjoying drinks and light refreshments.
-Come and join us between 7 and 11 PM
+Come and join us between 7 and 11 PM at 7600 N Interstate Avenue.

 <!--